NiuWeb/Royal-Weapons-CRIT-Rate-contribution/README.md

 With higher CRIT Rate values (>85%) these functions lose accuracy (at this point the data doesn't seem to describe the same polynomial pattern), and about the >97% CRIT Rate the result can be a negative number, just assume this means 0% contribution.
 This can be seen in the following image:
 ![error](./results/error.png)
 To correct this I would have to use a higher degree polynomial regression or split the data in two parts and describe it with different functions, but won't do it by now, I think is accurate enough for further calculations (although for the first solution is just needed to modify the regression degree in the file [regression.py](./regression.py)).

+## Instructions
+- To make the simulation again (which may be a slow process), run the script [royalwp.py](./royalwp.py).
+- The script [graph.py](./graph.py) generates the polynomial regressions and the plots based on an specific file with the simulation results.
+You **DON'T** need to make the simulation again if you want to modify the [graph.py](./graph.py) or [regression.py](./regression.py) files.
+- Both simulation and regression results are stored in the [./results](./results) folder.